Sharon Little-Stoetzel, RN, PhD

-Associate Dean, Professor of Nursing
+Dean School of Nursing, Professor of Nursing

-Sharon Little-Stoetzel, RN, PhD, has been a nurse for over 30 years and has been teaching nursing for about 17 years.
+Sharon Little-Stoetzel, RN, PhD, has been a nurse for over 30 years and has been teaching nursing for over 17 years.
 She takes great pleasure in teaching all levels of nursing students.
 Her clinical expertise is in intensive care nursing where she worked for 25 years, and has found a love and passion for cardiac rehabilitation where she has worked, p.r.n., for the last seven years.

 Dr. Little-Stoetzel teaches courses in the undergraduate pre-licensure, RN-BSN and master’s programs.
 She has assisted in the international experience for nursing students as they travel to Guatemala and is working hard on her Spanish, but her teacher reminds her frequently that it takes time!